 Insert each table, double-spaced, on a separate page at the end of the manuscript.
 Number tables consecutively in the order of their first citation in the text and supply a brief but stand alone title for each.
 Be sure each table is cited in text and note where the table should be placed.
 Do not use internal horizontal and vertical lines to create tables, you must use the table function in Word to create the table.
 Use Note section to explain all abbreviations or data descriptions used in each table in alphabetical sequence: a, b, c, d, e, etc. Do not use superscripted numbers (1, 2, 3, etc), symbols or asterisks to identify items in the table.
 Asterisks are only used to identify p values.
 If you use data from another published or unpublished source, obtain permission and acknowledge it fully.

-Tables should be on separate pages and appear at the end of the manuscript after the references.
+Tables should appear at the end of the manuscript after the references.
 Limit the size of your tables across the page via columns.
 Portrait table width should not exceed 7 inches (18 cm) or 8 columns using 12-point Times New Roman font.
-Each landscape table width should not exceed 9 inches (23 cm) or 10 columns using 12-point Times New Roman font.
+Landscape table width should not exceed 9 inches (23 cm) or 10 columns using 12-point Times New Roman font.
 Moreover, if you have too many columns, we may ask you to break into separate or smaller tables.
-Do not embed Table title into the table.
+Do not embed title into the table.
 Do not submit images of tables in TIFF, PNG, JPEG or PDF formats.
 Use the Table function in Word to create the table.
 If unsure the table is acceptable, please e-mail the journal offices and send the proposed table for review prior to submission.